According to people who know about these things, the last confirmed flight of an Osprey over Wales took place some 12 years ago.

 Many of the star attractions in the PRO12 are employed by their Unions, if not totally, then in part.
 For that reason the problem tends to be more acute in what used to be the Celtic League than in the Aviva Premiership and the Top 14.

 In spite of that, the PRO12 has delivered, by any criteria, a more attractive series of play-off matches than their English or French counterparts over each of the last two seasons.
-For sheer entertainment and style, the finals in both countries paled in comparison with 's triumph over Leinster last May and Glasgow Warriors' victory over 12 months earlier.
+For sheer entertainment and style, the finals in both countries paled in comparison with Connacht’s triumph over Leinster last May and Glasgow Warriors‘ victory over Munster 12 months earlier.

 Yet too many of the stars are missing from too many matches, a deficiency identified by Martin Anayi as being in urgent need of a solution.
 As managing director, he is to be applauded for the proposed changes to the structure of the PRO12 designed to reduce the number of matches while increasing the star factor.